oracle-livelabs/apex/ai-interactive-report-lab2/lab-6-use-the-interactive-report-chat-assistant/lab-6-use-the-interactive-report-chat-assistant.md

 ## Task 1: Build a Warehouse Alert Summary Report

-An operations director needs a quick summary of replenishment alerts across the network.
-The team needs to understand which warehouses carry the heaviest alert load and where stock levels are critically low.
-In this task you will use the chat assistant to build that view step by step.
+The Assistant goes beyond simple filtering.
+It can apply control breaks, aggregates, highlights, charts, and saved reports - all from conversational prompts.
+In this task, you will build a complete Warehouse Alert Summary report step by step, demonstrating how the Assistant interprets multi-action requests and layers report configurations incrementally without resetting between prompts.

 1. Remove any existing filter chips and click **Assistant** to open the right-side chat panel for the Interactive Report.